 Since clear nights are precious, 'go' days need a well-thought-out plan.
-If you're following the standard project, your plan involves a target whose frame will include several stars with known B, V, R, I magnitudes.
+If you're following the standard project, your plan involves a target whose frame will include several stars with known36 B, V, R, I magnitudes.
+In the Fall this is often IC 4665 (a name that is known to xephem, Aladin, skyview, etc.).
 Thus you need to: (A) Find a target that has the required stars.
 (Stars with recorded R magnitudes are relatively rare.)
 (B) Know where those standard stars are in your target (so you can aim so your CCD frames to include the stars you need).
 (C) Know where your target is among the neighboring stars (so if your first try at finding the target fails, you have a plan [not 'hunt-and-peck'] for getting to the right spot).
 (D) And of course, know that your target is well above the horizon when you are planning to observe.
 While the standard project does not require additional standard stars, you may want you to record alternative (out-of-frame) standards.